3 and 4 year old Early Years Funding

 Q: I want to access the 30-hours but my provider is asking for a deposit.
 Can they do this?

 A: Yes.
 Under government rules, providers can charge a refundable deposit for funded places for two-, three- and four-year-olds.
-Each local council will have their own arrangements with providers for when deposits are refunded to parents.

 Who to contact